Do you want to add nesting herbs to your flock’s daily routine? Not sure which ones are best for your hens? Unsure about what your flock really needs?

-- Do you want to support egg laying?
+- Do you want to support egg-laying?

 - What about controlling mites and lice?

-- Offer respiratory support?
+- Offer respiratory support to avoid respiratory infections?

 Figuring this out will help you decide on the perfect blend for your flock.
 It’ll also help you determine whether those herbs will work for you OR against you.
 You’ll end up with more bang for your buck, and a much less frustrating experience.

-To make this point more clear, let’s look at some common situations we all need to troubleshoot in our own coops.
+To make this point clear, let’s look at some common situations we all need to troubleshoot in our own coops.

 - Pullets just started laying